aaronpkelly/aaronpkelly.github.io/posts/toolsIUse.md

 # Windows

-- balenaEtcher/rufus - USB/SD image flashing
+- rufus (balenaEtcher is also good but does not support burning MX Linux bootloaders) - USB/SD image flashing
 - bleachbit - disk space cleaner
 - chocolatey - package manager for windows
 - diskpart - command-line disk partitioning utility (see https://www.repairwin.com/fix-diskpart-has-encountered-an-error-the-parameter-is-incorrect/ for usage)